bman12three4/emu4004/README.md

 since those are addressed seperately.

 NOTE: ram status characters don't work right now, you can only read the regular data.
-I want to keep it all generic but ram and rom devices might have to be different since the status bytes are addressed differently
+I want to keep it all generic but ram and rom devices might have to be different since the status bytes are addressed differently.